Assessing Children with Special Needs in Emergency Response (ER) Investigations

 Special Medical Needs

 Some medical needs are temporary and others are chronic.
-Children with temporary disabilities such as victims of burns, broken bones, temporary colostomies or children with surgical wounds require medical assistance only for a specified period of time.
-However, those children who suffer from chronic disabilities such as asthma, HIV/AIDS, and diabetes, require ongoing assistance in coping with their disabilities.
+Children with temporary disabilities (burns, broken bones, temporary colostomies, or children with surgical wounds, etc.) require medical assistance only for a specified period of time.
+However, those children who suffer from chronic disabilities such as asthma, Human Immunodeficiency Virus/Acquired Immunodeficiency Syndrome (HIV/AIDS), and diabetes, require ongoing assistance managing their disabilities.
 Those conditions which depend on technologies such as wheelchairs, braces, tracheotomies, internal feeding tubes, cardio-respiratory monitors, ventilators or dialysis, also require assistance from family members for an indeterminate period of time.

 Another group of children within this population are those who are considered medically fragile.
-Typically, these are infants or children under three years of age that are prone to re-hospitalizations.
+Typically, these are infants or children under three (3) years of age that are prone to re-hospitalizations.
 The risk of deterioration, resulting in permanent injury or death, persists, even though all procedures and ministrations are correctly performed.
-Examples of this may include children diagnosed with AIDS, congenital or hereditary defects (e.g., hydrocephalus, sickle cell anemia, or cystic fibrosis), severe burns, epilepsy and complications from prenatal exposure to drugs and/or alcohol.
+Examples of this may include children diagnosed with acquired immunodeficiency syndrome (AIDS), congenital or hereditary defects (e.g., hydrocephalus, sickle cell anemia, or cystic fibrosis), severe burns, epilepsy and complications from prenatal exposure to drugs and/or alcohol.

-The Bureau of the Medical Director, (213) 351-5614, is available to answer all questions regarding general medical, dental, mental health and substance abuse for all DCFS children and families.
+The office of the Medical Director is available to answer all questions regarding general medical, dental, mental health and substance abuse for all DCFS children and families via email at askthedoctor@dcfs.lacounty.gov.

-All CSWs, including the Emergency Response Command Post (ERCP) are required to immediately consult with a PHN regarding children with a known or suspected medical condition.
-This applies to new referrals, open referrals and cases.
+All Children’s Social Workers (CSWs), including CSW's from Emergency Response Command Post (ERCP) are required to immediately consult with a Public Health Nurse (PHN) regarding children with a known or suspected medical condition.
+This applies to new Emergency Response (ER) referrals, open ER referrals, and cases.

 Back to Policy